-1) The Plan identifies the opportunity for a 140 - 160-acre Industrial Innovation Campus adjacent to the McMinnville Municipal Airport to respond to the growing entrepreneurial industrial space needs in McMinnville, research and development offices, flex space, production, education, etc., in a campus
+1) The Plan identifies the opportunity for a 140 - 160-acre Industrial Innovation Campus adjacent to the McMinnville Municipal Airport to respond to the growing entrepreneurial industrial space needs in McMinnville, research and development offices, flex space, production, education, etc., in a campus environment that promotes employee well-being, resource efficiencies and a distinctive sense of place with access to Highway 18 and the McMinnville Municipal Airport.

-2) The Three Mile Lane Area Plan also identifies a 40 - 60 acre (33 net buildable acres) commercial site as frontage on Highway 18 adjacent to the Innovation Campus to respond to the residential and employee need for additional commercial amenities in McMinnville and the ability to offset the infrastructure costs of developing the vacant industrial land with commercial development.

-3) The Three Mile Lane Area Plan updated the McMinnville Transportation Model and conducted traffic scenarios based on a planning horizon of 2021-2041 to identify the transportation infrastructure necessary to support the Innovation Campus and commercial site.

-4) The concept for the Innovation Campus was derived from the work of the McMinnville economic development agencies (McMinnville Economic Development Partnership, McMinnville Downtown Association, Visit McMinnville, and McMinnville Chamber of Commerce) developing the MAC Town 2032 Economic Development Strategic Plan (Resolution 2019-16, March 12, 2019), where it was identified that McMinnville needed a business campus for growing businesses and new businesses.
+- 2) The Three Mile Lane Area Plan also identifies a 40 60 acre (33 net buildable acres) commercial site as frontage on Highway 18 adjacent to the Innovation Campus to respond to the residential and employee need for additional commercial amenities in McMinnville and the ability to offset the infrastructure costs of developing the vacant industrial land with commercial development. - 3) The Three Mile Lane Area Plan updated the McMinnville Transportation Model and conducted traffic scenarios based on a planning horizon of 2021-2041 to identify the transportation infrastructure necessary to support the Innovation Campus and commercial site. - 4) The concept for the Innovation Campus was derived from the work of the McMinnville economic development agencies (McMinnville Economic Development Partnership, McMinnville Downtown Association, Visit McMinnville, and McMinnville Chamber of Commerce) developing the MAC Town 2032 Economic Development Strategic Plan (Resolution 2019-16, March 12, 2019), where it was identified that McMinnville needed a business campus for growing businesses and new businesses.
 Two of the primary goals of the MAC Town 2032 Economic Development Strategic Plan are to "Sustain and Innovate within Traditional Industry and Advanced Manufacturing", and to do so by "connecting traditional industry and advanced manufacturing to innovation resources for sustainable growth," (page 30 of the MAC Town 2032 Economic Development Strategic Plan), and "Foster Opportunity in Technology and Entrepreneurship" by "becoming a place where small and medium technology firms can relocate and grow" (page 33 of the MAC Town 2032 Economic Development Strategic Plan).